 Fully managed services for information workers, business analysts, developers, or IT pros to use in custom application development or system management.
 The Marketplace supports three types of services:

-Application Services and Data Services provide functionality to enable customers to quickly develop cloud scale applications on Azure.
+Application Services provide functionality to enable customers to quickly develop cloud scale applications on Azure.